 Dr Nuno Ferreira

-I am an environmental toxicologist, specializing in terrestrial isopods’ biology, but also with a great background in model organisms (invertebrate/vertebrate) such as daphnids, zebra fish, collembola, birds, etc. I am currently working as a Sêr Cymru Fellow in Cardiff University (UK) and also involved in several ecotoxicological projects in CIIMAR (Portugal).
+I’m an environmental toxicologist, specialised in terrestrial isopods’ biology, but also with a vast background in vertebrate/invertebrate model organisms such as daphnids, zebrafish, collembola, birds, earthworms etc. I am currently working as a Marie Skłodowska Curie Fellow at Cardiff University (UK).
+I’m also involved in several ecotoxicological projects at CIIMAR (Portugal).